Study abroad: Concordia Student Exchange Program (CSEP)

 - Ensure that the school(s) you choose has/have sufficient courses, either program or elective, in English if you do not understand the Language of Instruction of the school.

-- Bring your CSEP online application, your CSEP Course Approval form(s) for all school(s) and programs and a copy of your student record to your department for review by January 15 (fall, fall-winter or winter) or May 15 (winter).
+- Email your CSEP online application, your CSEP Course Approval form(s) for all school(s) and programs and a copy of your student record to your department for review by January 15 (fall, fall-winter or winter) or May 15 (winter).
+Your department advisor will email you their evaluation of your course selections.

 - A letter of permission, or refusal, will be sent to you upon review of your application (a letter is copied to your department and Concordia International).
 This will include the approved schools, term(s), credit requirement for each school and course exclusions.
 It will also include important information you need to know (grades, etc.).